The Helena Youth Orchestra is excited to welcome back our outstanding coaches for the 2018-2019 season!

 An active music director, choral musician, cellist, and composer, Maren presently plays cello with the Helena Symphony and the Variantrio Project, and directs the Helena Youth Orchestra (Advanced Ensemble) and Helena Youth Choir while teaching courses in music at Helena College.

 Jason Callon has lived with his wife, Katy and two children in Helena since 2012.
 He has a BA in Music with concentrations in composition and percussion performance from Saint Martin’s University in Lacey, WA.
 He graduated in 2005 and has a wide range of musical experience, including rock, funk, and jazz drum set, classical percussion, marching percussion, choir, mallets, and guitar.
-He currently teaches private lessons, is the Music Director at Canyon Ferry Road Baptist Church, and runs a small AV equipment rental business.
+He currently teaches private lessons, is the Music Director at Our Redeemer’s Lutheran Church, and runs a small AV equipment rental business.

 Allison Elliott received a Bachelor of Music from the University of Idaho.
 She taught orchestra in Salem, Oregon for 7 years and performed in the Rose City Chamber Orchestra and Yaquina Bay Symphony while living in Oregon.
 After moving to Montana, Elliott taught one year of choir at Helena Middle School before taking a break from full time teaching to care for her 2 daughters.
 She continued to teach private violin lessons and perform with the Helena Symphony during these years.
 Allison continues to enjoy playing with the Helena Symphony and teaching private lessons.
 Elliott returned to teaching part time at St. Andrew school in 2012 where she teaches orchestra classes and general music.